gioapru/gioapru.github.io/_pages/reviewing.md

 {% include base_path %}

-(last update: March 29th, 2025)
+(last update: July 5th, 2025)

 Here are some reviewing stats for nerds.

 ## Method

-The following stats are computed by accounting for all the reviews I worked on (either as a reviewer, subreviewer, or PC member) since 2020.
+The following stats are computed by accounting for all the reviews I've worked on (either as a reviewer, subreviewer, or PC member) since 2020.
 They only include reviews for "full papers" (for journals, conferences, or workshops), and _do not_ consider either (i) research grants, (ii) revisions/shepherding of papers, (iii) theses -- all of which are also documents that I will gladly review, but which would skew the results.

 To compute the numbers presented below, I devised a Jupyter Notebook which analyzes all the reviews I wrote (which I meticulously store on my own devices prior<span class="footnote"><a style="color:firebrick">[a]</a><span class="footnote_content">As such, these numbers represent the review "at submission time", and do not account for edits or changes that I may make afterward.</span></span> to submitting them) and extracts some metrics.